Seller's Frequently Asked Questions

 How do I know my clients and employees will be taken care of?

-Nobody likes change.
-But most buyers understand that transition is crucial to the success of their new business.
-They realize the transition must be handled with care, leaving most day-to-day operations in place until the clients and employees have become comfortable with the new owner.
-In most cases, the buyer chooses to retain the employees and continues to provide the same level of service the clients are accustomed to, resulting in a successful transfer of the business.
+No one likes change and most buyers do understand that the transition phase is crucial to the success of their new business.
+They realize the transition must be handled with care, leaving most of the day-to-day processes in place initially, until the clients and employees have become comfortable with the new owner.
+In most cases, the buyer will choose to retain all the employees and will continue to provide the clients with the same level of service they are accustomed to receiving.
+This should result in a successful transfer of the business.

 How will you locate buyers?